cisco/mindmeld/source/quickstart/07_train_the_natural_language_processing_classifiers.rst

 Role classifiers (also called role models) are trained per entity using all the annotated queries in a particular intent folder.
 Roles offer a way to assign an additional distinguishing label to entities of the same type.
 Our simple Kwik-E-Mart application does not need a role classification layer.
 However, consider a possible extension to our app, where users can search for stores that open and close at specific times.
 As we saw in the example in :ref:`Step 6 <roles_example>`, this would require us to differentiate between the two ``sys_time`` entities by recognizing one as an ``open_time`` and the other as a ``close_time``.
 This can be accomplished by training an entity-specific role classifier that assigns the correct role label for each such ``sys_time`` entity detected by the Entity Recognizer.

-Let's walk through the process of using Workbench to train a role classifier for the ``sys_time`` entity type.
+Let's walk through the process of using MindMeld to train a role classifier for the ``sys_time`` entity type.
 The workflow is just like the previous classifiers: instantiate a :class:`NaturalLanguageProcessor` object; access the classifier of interest (in this case, the :attr:`role_classifier` for the ``sys_time`` entity); define the machine learning settings; and, call the :meth:`fit()` method of the classifier.
-For this example, we will just use Workbench's default configuration (Logistic Regression) to train a baseline role classifier without specifying any additional training settings.
+For this example, we will just use MindMeld's default configuration (Logistic Regression) to train a baseline role classifier without specifying any additional training settings.
 For the sake of code readability, we retrieve the classifier of interest in two steps: first get the object representing the current intent, then fetch the :attr:`role_classifier` object of the appropriate entity under that intent.

 .. note::

-   The Kwik-E-Mart blueprint distributed with Workbench does not use role classification.
+   The Kwik-E-Mart blueprint distributed with MindMeld does not use role classification.
 The code snippet below shows a possible extension to the app where the ``sys_time`` entity is further classified into two different roles.